 I am Jane Doe's best friend.
 I talk to Jane two to three times a week, even though I moved to Alaska three years ago.
 I was shocked to hear that she lost her license for drunk driving.
 I know how much that has affected her and her family.
 Jane tells me about her AA meetings, and I know, from talking to her, that she is committed to never drinking again.
 I hope you can help her get her life back on track and give her the opportunity to drive again.

-All of the important information the DAAD is looking for is missing in the two examples above, even though they seem, at first glance, to be good Letters.
-These Letters have to count as evidence, and merely repeating what the Petitioner says, no matter how positive, is not evidence.
+All of the important information the AHS is looking for is missing in the two examples above, even though they seem, at first glance, to be good letters.
+These letters have to count as evidence, and merely repeating what the petitioner says, no matter how positive, is not evidence.

 Under the law, a petitioner must prove that they have been abstinent from alcohol, depending on certain factors, for either 6 months or 1 year prior to their request for a hearing before the Secretary of State.
 In my office, I won't touch a case without at least 1 year of abstinence, and I think anyone trying a license appeal with less time than that is completely wasting their time.

 As I noted, proving this first issue, that you haven't had anything to drink in the last year (or more), is the easier of the two issues.
 In this case, assuming it's true, it's more a case of getting your letters to prove just that point, and not go off about other things that do not matter at all.
 Many times a client will feel that they are already imposing upon someone to write such a letter, and are reluctant to give it back to the writer and ask them to "fix it up."
 But that's exactly what we'll have to do if you want to win your license back.

 When I'm involved, the client can take the changes I suggest and tell the writer "Hey, I thought your letter was good, but the attorney did all this editing..."